abamy/gs/README.md

 ### Integration with Adobe Launch

-In the AEP Web SDK extension settings within Adobe Launch, enable the **"Use existing alloy.js instance"** option.

-When this is checked:
+When using this project's self-hosted Adobe Experience Platform Web SDK implementation with Adobe Launch, the standard **AEP Web SDK** extension must be **removed** from your Launch property to avoid conflicts.
+To enable Launch Rules that depend on Web SDK events (such as "Send Event Complete"), you have two options:

+#### Option 1: Use Direct Call Rules
+Configure your Launch Rules to use Direct Call Rules instead of Web SDK event triggers, and invoke them using custom code snippets within your Launch property.

+#### Option 2: Use the "AA via AEP Web SDK" Community Extension
+Install the "AA via AEP Web SDK" community extension in Launch.
+This extension creates mock Web SDK events that your existing Rules can reference, allowing them to function without the official AEP Web SDK extension installed.

+With either approach:

-1. The extension **will not** bundle a second copy of `alloy.js` into the Launch library.
+1. The Launch library will not bundle a second copy of alloy.js.
-2. The extension **will not** re-configure the SDK.
-It will use the instance that has already been configured on the page by this project.
+2. The Launch library will not attempt to re-configure the SDK.
-3. All configuration settings within the Launch UI (e.g., Datastream ID, Org ID, Default Consent) will be ignored at runtime.
+3. All SDK configuration (Datastream ID, Org ID, Default Consent, etc.) must be managed through this project's code as shown in the Configuration Reference section below.

-All SDK configuration must be handled within the scripts managed by this project.

 ### Configuration Reference